reganmarie/DealerVision/README.md

 #### Getting, Updating, or Deleting Specific Salesperson:
 **URL:**
     http://localhost:8090/api/salesperson/:id/
-    To update a specific salesperson, you only need their name or employee number.
+    Optional parameters are name or employee number
-    You cannot update their id.
+    ID cannot be altered
-    To delete a specific salesperson, put the URL into insomnia with a delete method, and no information is required.
+    To delete a specific salesperson, put the URL into insomnia with a delete method; no information is required

     {
         "id": 3,